prebid/Prebid.js/modules/gamoshiBidAdapter.md

      code: 'banner-div',
      sizes: [[300, 250]],
      bids: [{
-       bidder: 'gambid',
+       bidder: 'gamoshi',
        params: {

-         // ID of the supply partner you created in the Gambid dashboard
+         // ID of the supply partner you created in the Gamoshi dashboard
          supplyPartnerId: '1253',

          // OPTIONAL: if you have a whitelabel account on Gamoshi, specify it here